-Erin O’Brien has accepted the Cleveland Metroparks 2022 Trail Challenge.
+Erin O’Brien has accepted the Cleveland Metroparks e.
 She will be chronicling her adventures on the trails throughout the year.

 The out-and-back route takes you down the steep Greenbriar Trail into the West Creek ravine for a perfect stroll through this unexpectedly secluded forest, which is one of Parma's most significant greenspaces.
 And like so many of these hikes, you'd never guess you're in the middle of an urban surrounding if you had dropped into the park from the sky.

 Skinner's Run Trail served up quiet woodsy views, lots of mud, chirping birds and squirrels, and plenty of rustic bridges traversing West Creek.
 It concludes with a somewhat steep incline back out of the ravine that emerges at the Detzler trailhead, which like Center Park, is situated in a pleasant residential neighborhood on Parma's east side.

 On the return, however, we did not turn left back onto the Greenbriar Trail to head back to our car.
 Instead we ended up exploring almost all of the trails and paths in the 326-acre reservation, as well as the inviting Watershed Stewardship Center.
 We found a couple of surprises, even if they were about 1,000-feet tall.

 As a kid in the 70s, whenever Dad would drive the Vista Cruiser along I-77 at night, I'd gaze out from the backseat at the red blinking lights of the TV and radio towers.
 I had no idea what they were, and I didn't care.
 They looked like magical strands of rubies reaching high into the night sky.
 Glittering on and off, the mysterious structures were real and fantastical all at once.
 Whenever I asked about them, I was told they lived in far-off lands called Parma and Seven Hills (we lived in Lakewood).